 - Rain barrels: rebates of $2 per gallon for rain barrels, with a maximum rebate of $1,000

-- Landscaping (rain gardens, impervious surface removal, and permeable pavement): rebates up to $1.25 per square foot of impervious surface removed and replaced with permeable pavers and $5.00 per square foot of impervious surface removed and replaced with vegetation (garden, sod, seed/straw)
+- Landscaping (rain gardens, impervious surface removal, and permeable pavement):rebates up to $10.00 per square foot of impervious surface removed and replaced with permeable pavers and $5.00 per square foot of impervious surface removed and replaced with vegetation (garden, sod, seed/straw)

 Financial benefits for installed green infrastructure: